 WYOMING: Mail-Back options are available for any TCL television that is 49” and smaller.
 To select this option, please visit the link and follow the simple instructions.
 For all other recycling, please visit the Wyoming Department of Environmental Quality Solid and Hazardous Waste Division.

-If we recycle 50 million pounds of TCL TVs, you can build a path more than 2,600 miles long and walk from Los Angeles to New York without stepping on the ground.
+TCL has recycled over 100 million pounds of electronics.
+With just 50 million pounds of TCL TVs, you can build a path more than 2,600 miles long and walk from Los Angeles to New York without stepping on the ground.

 TCLcares for our environment.
 Help us minimize our footprint on the planet our user and employees call home.